 - In the event of a member’s resignation or expulsion, his/her name shall be removed from the Membership Register.

-- The Club shall keep a list of players it registers containing the following details: – Name, Address, DOB, School year, Next of Kin details and date of joining the Club.
+- The Club shall keep a list of players it registers containing the following details: – Name, Address, Contact details, DOB, School year, Next of Kin details and date of joining the Club.